 - Based on the urban location a precast concrete facing with an architectural finish is required.
-For aesthetic reasons a maximum panel dimensions of 1.5 x 1.5 m are required with joints no greater than 19 mm.
-Since the estimated differential settlements along the wall are 1/300, panel joints of 19 mm are acceptable. - Because of numerous surface drainage obstructions, linear galvanized ribbed strip reinforcements are preferable and used in the design. - Given the panel size, the most efficient vertical spacing is 0.75 m, allowing for 2 rows of reinforcements per panel.
+For aesthetic reasons a maximum panel dimensions of 1.5 x 1.5 m (5 ft x 5 ft) are required with joints no greater than 19 mm (/4-inch).
+Since the estimated differential settlements along the wall are 1/300, and precast panels are to be used, panel joints of 19 mm (/4-inch) are acceptable. - Because of numerous subsurface drainage obstructions, linear galvanized ribbed strip reinforcements are preferable and used in the preliminary design.
+Other reinforcement types are technically feasible. - Given the panel size, the most efficient vertical spacing is 0.75 m, allowing for 2 rows of reinforcements per panel.
 The first row is located 375 mm from the topmost panel plus 300 mm of barrier to pavement grade.

-Step 6: Establish preliminary length for reinforcing strips.
+Step 6:Establish preliminary length for reinforcing strips.